Marilyn Oram HS

 I joined the Hilliard Society in 2014, exhibiting the following year and every year since.
 In 2017 I was thrilled to be awarded the privilege of using the letters HS after my name.

-Proceeds from any sale of my work buys pet food for the Pontypridd and Rhondda food banks, so although I can no longer do hands-on animal rescue I have found a new way to help!
+The proceeds from any sale of my work buys pet food for my local food banks.
+Also, I will gladly give paintings to animal charities, for them to sell or to use in raffles and auctions.
+So, although I greatly miss ‘hands-on’ rescue work, I have found a new way to help!
 I work in watercolour pencil and graphite, and most of my subjects are cats and dogs.
 There is no shortage of inspiration!
 In addition to current canine and feline friends, I have a wealth of memories (and photographs).

 2" x 2"